Âhasiw Maskêgon-Iskwêw

 Âhasiw Maskêgon-Iskwêw (1958–2006) was a Cree and French Métis theorist, curator and artist.
 Maskêgon-Iskwêw was a significant figure in the field of contemporary Indigenous arts, and a formative proponent of digital media within Indigenous communities.
 In their 2015 book dedication to him, Steven Loft and Kerry Swanson describe Maskêgon-Iskwêw as "one of the foremost thinkers and practitioners of Aboriginal new media art."

-An archive of Maskêgon-Iskwêw's work is maintained by Grunt Gallery.
+An archive of Maskêgon-Iskwêw's work is maintained by grunt gallery.

 Early life and education

 Âhasiw Maskêgon-Iskwêw (Donald Ghostkeeper) was born in 1958 in McLennan, Alberta.
-He graduated from Emily Carr College of Art and Design, Vancouver, British Columbia in 1985, and also studied at Simon Fraser University and Vancouver Community College.
+He graduated from Emily Carr College of Art and Design in Vancouver, British Columbia, in 1985, and also studied at Simon Fraser University and Vancouver Community College.

 Artwork

 Maskêgon-Iskwêw created both Web-based and video-integrated performance artworks.
 Significant works include: Mestih'kusowin (Holocaust), Pitt Gallery, Vancouver (1990); Sakehi'towin Onipowak, Western Front Gallery, Vancouver (1992); and Hunter, Pitt Gallery, Vancouver (1993).
 In 1996, working as artistic director, writer, and producer, Maskêgon-Iskwêw brought ten artists together to create isi-pîkiskwêwin-ayapihkêsîsak (Speaking the Language of Spiders).
 This Web-based artwork was exhibited at the Canadian Cultural Centre in Paris in the group exhibition Cyclic and at the Walter Phillips Gallery in the 2003 group exhibition BACK/FLASH.

 Maskêgon-Iskwêw's artworks have been exhibited in multiple group exhibitions, including Exposed: The Aesthetics of Aboriginal Erotic Art at the MacKenzie Art Gallery in 1999; multiple iterations of the Indigenous Net art network CyberPowWow; and in the exhibition Language of Intercession at the Art Gallery of Hamilton in 2003.